GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 ## Two exports concepts

 - **`Network.exports`** — the outputs of a callable network.
 Used by parent networks and (on `ROOT_NETWORK`) by the renderer.
 High-frequency edits.
-- **`Registry.exported_nodes`** — the document's library API: nodes an importing document can reference.
+- **Exported nodes** — the document's library API: nodes an importing document can reference.
 A node exposed here may itself be backed by a network via `Implementation::Network`.
 Library metadata (display name, category, ...) lives as `library::*` attributes on the referenced node.
 Low-frequency edits.
+The list is a document-level attribute (`Registry.attributes["exported_nodes"]`) rather than a dedicated field, so it rides the ordinary `ChangeDocumentAttribute` LWW path with its own per-key timestamp.

-Library import (how `.gdd` files reference each other and surface library nodes) is the subject of a follow-up RFC.
+Library import (how `.gdd` files reference each other and surface library nodes) is the subject of a follow-up RFC; the `exported_nodes` attribute key is reserved but not yet read or written.

 ## Attributes — the type-erased metadata bucket